tttmmmyyyy/fixlang/Document.md

 ## Namespaces and overloading

 Entities (global values, types and traits) in Fix can be overloaded in the sense that they can have conflicting name.
-They must be distinguished by their full name (name and namespaces).
+All entities must be distinguished uniquely by their full name (name and namespaces).
 Module name is used as the top-level namespace of entities defined in a source file.
 In addition, you can create a namespace explicitly by `namespace TheNameSpace { ... }`.